 - a collection of environmentally friendly raw materials;

 - the use of a raw material, solid and durable, recycled or recyclable;

 - an assembly without glue and a treatment based on natural products (varnish with water and natural oils);

 - reduced packaging;

-- easy maintenance, requiring no harmful products or dangerous to health;
+- easy maintenance, requiring no products that are harmful or dangerous to health;

-- simplified disassembly, repair or recycling at end of life.
+- simple disassembly, repair or recycling at end of life.

 10 criteria allow us to identify sustainable or eco responsible furniture:

 French and European labels to identify sustainable furniture

 Several French and European labels now certify sustainable and eco-friendly furniture: